Core Environmental Principles:

 • open, transparent and accountable.

 Attached below, you can download a document that provides definitions of the core environmental principles adopted by the ELC in its strategic plan.
-This document is intended only to provide definitions of the core environmental principles; it does not provide analysis of how successfully the core environmental principles have been implemented in Alberta.
+This document is intended only to provide definitions of the principles; it does not provide analysis of how successfully the core environmental principles have been implemented in Alberta.
 A brief survey of case-law and statutes (federal and Alberta) that have referenced the core environmental principles is also included for your reference.

 Access to Environmental Justice: Costs and scientific uncertainty raise barriers to protecting commu...